The advantages and disadvantages of no-code development

 Feature comparison

-When to choose one over the other?
+When should you choose one over the other?

 Advantages and disadvantages of each approach

-Assessing project needs
+Assessing the project's needs

-Comparing available platforms
+Comparing the available platforms

 Cost and support considerations